voicegain/platform/ANNOUNCE.md

 * Results of speech recognition which get assigned the `__garbage__` semantic tag will now be returned as NOMATCH irrespective of the confidence value w.r.t threshold.
 * Diarization has been made more memory efficient
 * API documentation includes info about rate limiting

-### Maintenance release 1.45.2 is scheduled for 11/12/2021 between 6:00pm and 10pm CST

-This release fixes the following issues:
-* #rcj-393: New session takes few extra msec to start after a longer pause between request
-* #rcj-379: customer reports that Expired transcripts are still visible (Edge deployment)

-### Maintenance release 1.45.1 is scheduled for 11/9/2021 between 6:00pm and 10pm CST

-This release fixes the following issues:
-* #rcj-386: multiple callback requests are sent for a given request
-* #rcj-385: occasionally responses from recognition take extra long (incompleteTimeout) - incompleteTimeout was not behaving as per spec
-* #rcj-384: Realtime session takes 1-2s to start - requests to billing were not being cached efficiently
-* #rcj-383: Audio from AIVR transcription shows in the Portal under normal Transcribe

 ---
 **You can vew all release notes [here](https://github.com/voicegain/platform/releases)**